RotorHazard/RotorHazard/doc/User Guide.md

 _Consecutive Laps Base_ sets the number of laps which RotorHazard calculates for its Consecutive Laps race formats and results.

-_Minimum lap Time_ and _Minimum Lap Behavior_ change how RotorHazard highlights or discards short passes. _Minimum Lap Time_ changes the threshold under which will activate the _Minimum Lap Behavior_.
+_Minimum Lap Time_ and _Minimum Lap Behavior_ change how RotorHazard highlights or discards short passes. _Minimum Lap Time_ changes the threshold under which will activate the _Minimum Lap Behavior_.
 Use the "discard" behavior with caution, as this will eliminate data that may have been valid.

 #### Pilots
 Add an entry for each pilot that will race.
 The system will announce pilots based on their callsign.
 A phonetic spelling for a callsign may be used to influence the voice callouts; it is not required.